ureesoriano/fb-messenger/README.md

 # ReactJS Facebook messenger

-The goal of this exercise is to learn how to start testing in JavaScript.
+The goal of this exercise is to learn how to test React components.

 ## To get started